paulrojasg/sslchecker/README.md

 # SSLCHECKER

-A command-line tool to analyze SSL/TLS configurations using the SSL Labs API, with handling for long-running scans and polling strategies.
+A command-line tool to analyze SSL/TLS configurations using the SSL Labs API, with support for long-running scans and configurable polling strategies.

 ## Overview